konradreiche/nvim-config/README.md

 ## Vim Command Tips

 * After using `vim.lsp.buf.rename()`, run `:wa` to save all open files at once.
 Use `:ls` to check modified files before saving if needed.
+* Use `W` over `w` to jump to the next words that are blank-separated, useful for jumping quickly to parameters, etc.